Qiskit/documentation/adding-courses.md

 15. Run `./check`.
 This will verify you've done everything correctly so far.
 It'll also run the spellcheck — follow the instructions from the spellchecker to fix all spelling problems.

 16. With all the checks complete, start up the local preview by opening Rancher Desktop, then running `./start` in your terminal.
 Find your course and visit each page, checking carefully that everything is displaying correctly.
 If any pages crash (500 error), it's usually due to HTML in the notebook.
-If you can't work out why a page is crashing, speak to @Frank and he'll help you debug it.
+If you can't work out why a page is crashing, speak to someone on the content team to help you debug it.

 17. Run `./fix` and `./check` again to make sure everything still works.
 If so, you can push your changes and make a pull request! 🎉